HomeDocumentationAPI Reference

 • Contains at least one letter (if using a prefix and suffix, both require at least one letter)

-• Does not contain any of the following special characters: <, >, /, ', ", *.
+• Does not contain the following special characters: <, >, /, ', ", *.

 • Reflects your business name clearly